msiebert/harry-potter-murder-mystery/characters/nigel-crimplebottom.md

 Subtly probe other Ministry officials to learn exactly what Augustus Thornwick found out about the embezzlement scheme.
 Determine if his investigation notes contain enough evidence to implicate Nigel specifically.

 **2. Prepare an Exit Strategy**
 Gather information about who might make a good scapegoat if things go badly.
-Perhaps someone like Tobias Grimwald, whose magical creature reserve permits were under Augustus's review, could be framed as having embezzled funds to keep his failing business afloat.
+Perhaps someone like Lavender Grimwald, whose magical creature reserve permits were under Augustus's review, could be framed as having embezzled funds to keep her failing business afloat.